 App development is a satisfying and potentially lucrative skill, and we’ll help you get started on the right track.

 Apple products, such as iPhone and iPad, use an operating system called iOS.
-Developers usually build apps for this platform using a coding language called Objective-C. Apple chose this language as their primary code, so it’s essential to master.
+Developers usually build apps for this platform using a coding language called Objective-C, which is one of many C variants.
+Apple chose this language as their primary code, so it’s essential to master.
 You’ll likely need to use some other coding languages when building your iOS app, such as:

 How and when you use each of these languages depends on what you intend to do with your app.
 Many of these are usable for Android development too.
 You can research them yourself online, or ask your coding instructor for more information.
-For iOS, we think it’s best to start with Objective-C.
+For iOS, we think it’s best to start with Objective-C or Swift.

 Coding for Android

-Android app development is primarily accomplished using Java.
 Additionally, many developers choose to code their apps with C and C++.
-The technical requirements of your app will dictate what languages you choose to work with.
-Android app development is flexible, and you can also code with languages like Python.
+The technical requirements of your app will dictate which languages you choose to work with.
+Android app development is flexible, and you can also code with other languages like:

-There’s lots of language options for Android development.
+There are a lot of language options for Android development.
 While you’re not limited or required to use the extra languages, you can do so at your discretion.
-Favored coding languages shift constantly, so it’s best to research regularly.
+Favored coding languages shift constantly, so it’s best to do your research regularly.

 How to Get Started

 There’s never been a better time to get into app development.
 Now that you’re familiar with the process, it’s time to learn how to code the app itself.
-Coding is daunting to beginners, and going at it alone is unnecessary.
+Learning how to create your own code can be daunting for beginners, and going at it alone is unnecessary.
 Download our free app, join a community of aspiring developers, and we’ll help set you up with the right coding classes for you.